 Washington grows nearly all of its apples just east of the snowy Cascade mountains.
 We have seen how nature gave to this area a fertile, heavily mineralized volcanic ash soil, an ideal source of nourishment for apples.
 Here, too, climatic conditions are just about perfect for apple culture.
 The Cascade range protects this region from the damp coastal winds, and keeps the air dry, the way apples seem to like it best.
 The annual rainfall here is less than twelve inches.
 In this northern state, summer days are unusually long.
 Thus, Washington State apples get more sunshine and are able to grow bigger, juicier and wonderfully tangy.
 Even the short, cool nights in this region do their part in painting these Washington apples with more vivid hues of red and yellow.
 Cool nights, furthermore, make for special firmness so that these Washington State apples fairly crackle to your bite.

-Add to these nature - given advantages of soil and climate the controlled irrigation of man, and you sum up an apple paradise.
+Add to these nature-given advantages of soil and climate the controlled irrigation of man, and you sum up an apple paradise.
 No wonder the State of Washington has been called the "Apple Bowl of the World."

-Where apples grow in the "World's Apple Bowl"

-Preparing Washington State Apples for You

-The extreme care taken in the preparation of Washington State apples for market begins each year when the fruit first appears on the trees.
-Workers pinch off all surplus young apples so each tree will put all its energy into the ripening of the best fruit.
-This makes for apples that are juicier, larger, more nutritious.

-When apples mature in the State of Washington, they are carefully picked, usually by gloved hands, and are slipped into white canvas picking bags designed to prevent bruising.
-After transfer to orchard bags they are hurried to the central packing houses where they are packed and made ready for market.

-Entering the packing house, Washington apples go first to the washers where they are thoroughly cleansed, then each apple is cool-air dried.
+Where super apples grow in the "World's Apple Bowl' Preparing Washington State Apples for You The extreme care taken in the preparation of Washington State apples for market begins each year when the fruit is still quite small in size.
+The apples are thinned by hand so that the apples do not touch each other.
+This thinning permits the tree to put all its energy into the development of the best fruit and produces apples that are more uniform in size, of better color and finer quality.
+At maturity the apples are carefully picked, usually by gloved hands, and slipped into canvas picking bags designed to prevent bruising.
+After transfer to orchard boxes they are hurried to the packing house.
+In the packing house, Washington apples go first to the power-driven washing machines where they are thoroughly cleansed of orchard dust and all spray deposit and rinsed in fresh clear water.